maintenance

 Common Mistakes to Avoid

-If it won’t come out, purge more grounds and try again.
-Forcing can strip threads.
+If it won’t budge, purge more grounds and try again.
+Forcing it strips the threads.
+Ask me how I know.

-Scratches on burrs affect grind quality.
-Stick to brushes and cloths.
+Any scratches on the burr surface affect grind quality.
+Stick to soft brushes and microfiber.

-When reassembling, snug is enough.
-Over-tightening damages threads and seals.
+When locking the burr or hopper back in, snug is enough.
+Cranking down on it damages threads and seals.

-Even the hopper shouldn’t go in the dishwasher—the heat can warp plastic.
+Even the hopper shouldn’t go in the dishwasher.
+The heat warps the plastic, and then it doesn’t seat right anymore.

 Using Grinder Cleaning Tablets